uboslinux/ubos-docs/sphinx/users/networking.rst

 In this configuration, UBOS will connect to the public internet via broadband through one network interface, and obtain an IP address from the ISP via DHCP.
-All other network interfaces will have statically allocated, private IP addresses that connect to the public internet via Network Address Translation (NAT).
+All other network interfaces will have statically allocated, private IP addresses that connect to the public internet via Network Address Translation (NAT, also known as masquerading).

 This configuration requires the UBOS device to have at least two network interfaces: one for the upstream connection to the public internet via the ISP, and one for the